What To Do About Dust and Smoke From Fires

 - care for children, including teenagers, because their respiratory systems are still developing, they breathe more air (and air pollution) per pound of body weight than adults, they’re more likely to be active outdoors, and they’re more likely to have asthma.

 - have diabetes, because you are more likely to have underlying cardiovascular disease.

 - are pregnant, because there could be potential health effects for both you and the developing fetus.

-When outside air quality is bad you should minimize infiltration into the building.
+When outside air quality is bad you should minimize infiltration into your building.

 - Keep windows and doors closed.

 - Air seal large cracks and gaps around doors, windows, electrical and plumbing penetrations, etc. It’s long been a mantra of the high-performance building industry to “build tight and ventilate right.”
-Now is the time if you haven’t already.
-In the short-term you may simply use tape over larger areas, or plastic and tape over large openings.
+If you haven’t already, now is the time .
+In the short term you can simply use tape over larger areas, or plastic and tape over large openings.

 - Shut off outside air intakes for forced air systems.
 This may include temporarily covering crawlspace vents, incoming air ducts for HRVs/ERVs and central forced air systems.
 [NOTE: Contact your HVAC professional to make sure it’s okay to block these vents.
 Doing so – on some units – may increase pressure and burn out a fan.]

 - Some ventilation systems are designed to filter outside air.
 These systems may continue operating IF they do not noticeably worsen indoor air quality.